 Insurance Information: The County COVID-19 test is free and your insurance is not charged.
-Resident will still receive their test for COVID-19 if they do not provide their insurance information.
+Residents will still receive their tests for COVID-19 even if they do not provide their insurance information.
 The question is provided because our partner, AccessHealth, is a Federally Qualified Health Center and they are required to provide reports to their funder indicating how many insured and uninsured patients they have served.
-If someone is uncomfortable answering that question, they can either say, “Yes, I have insurance but prefer not to provide it.”
-Or they can say, “I prefer not to answer that question.”
+If someone is uncomfortable answering that question, they can either say, “Yes, I have insurance but prefer not to provide it,” or they can say, “I prefer not to answer that question.”
 Not providing insurance information does not prevent anyone from being tested.

 Appointments required: To schedule an appointment for either site, click on this link and fill out your information.
 If you do not have internet access, you can call (281) 238-2363 weekdays from 8 a.m to 5 p.m. and Saturday from 8 a.m. to noon.

 Testing Locations: Current testing sites are in Richmond, Rosenberg, Sugar Land, Katy and Missouri City.
-The County is opening up new testing sites frequently.
-Keep checking back to this page to learn about new testing sites as they open.
-Note that some sites are more in demand so will have longer wait times to get an appointment.
+Keep checking this page to learn about new testing sites as they open.
+Note that some sites are more in demand so will have longer wait times for an appointment.

-After the test: A representative from AccessHealth will contact you with your test results three to five days after you have been tested.
+After the test: A representative from AccessHealth will contact you with your test results 8 – 10 days after you have been tested.

 Positive Test Results: If you test positive for COVID-19, please follow the important guidelines from the Centers for Disease Control (CDC) on what to do if you are sick and what your household members and those caring for you at home need to do to avoid getting sick too.

-Negative Test Results: If you test negative for COVID-19, note that sometimes the test does not pick up on a very early infection, so you may need to get tested again.
-Also, you can still be exposed to the virus later so continue to practice healthy guidelines.
+Negative Test Results: If you test negative for COVID-19, note that sometimes the test does not detect a very early infection, so you may need to get tested again.
+Also, you can still be exposed to the virus later, so continue to practice healthy guidelines.

-County Testing Results Made Public: The County wants to be transparent as possible on the spread of the virus.
-Every day, the response hub is updated with the number of tests performed by the County with the number of positive and negative results.
-You can also see the combined results of testing by private health care providers and the public testing in the confirmed case number.
+County Testing Results Made Public: The County wants to be as transparent as possible on the spread of the virus.
+The response HUB is updated every day with the number of tests performed by the County, the number of positive results and the number of persons who have recovered.
+Please note that the Confirmed Cases number contains testing results administered at County test sites and those provided by private and commercial health care providers.